MDaly27/Tax_Assistant_Chatbot/README.md

 ## Example Usage

 **User:**
-I make $120,000 per year in the US.
+I am married and make $120,000 per year in the US.
 How much will I pay in income tax?

 **AI:**
 To calculate the approximate income tax, we'll use the 2021 tax brackets for married couples filing jointly: